memgraph/docs/docs/connect-to-memgraph/mgconsole.md

 :::tip

-If you installed **Memgraph Platform** with Docker image (`memgraph/memgraph-platform`), mgconsole will start automatically when you run the container.
+If you installed **Memgraph Platform** with the Docker image (`memgraph/memgraph-platform`), mgconsole will start automatically when you run the container.
 Skip the installation steps and continue with [executing Cypher queries](#execute-cypher-queries).

 :::

-If you want to install the mgconsole to query a running Memgraph database instance follow the installation steps.
+If you want to install mgconsole to query a running Memgraph database instance, follow the installation steps.

 <Tabs
   groupId="platform"